giadatasinato04/vices_virtuesofgiotto.github.io/README.md

   - Edits to the text
   - Manifest

 Once our tasks were all completed, we came back together and combined our material.
+Rachele proceded with pushing all the items in her repository, then Giada and Samantha pulled and pushed on to their own github repositories.
+Small edits have been made since to imporve the project.